Early Retirement Incentive Plan (ERIP)

 Submit your application between June 1 to August 31 each year.

-A program manager from Corporate Health Programs will contact you within three weeks of receiving your submission and to confirm your enrolment in the ERIP program and provide you with next steps.
+A program manager from Corporate Health Programs will contact you within three weeks of receiving your submission, confirm your enrolment in the ERIP program and provide you with next steps.

 Your retirement date will be October 1.